Can you Retire Early Without a Successful Blog?| Updated: |

 And when you see some pages stuffed with different services, you can often see that services with affiliate programs are often first in the first, such as this article.
 There is no way a single person will use all these services.
 And these articles are becoming legion.
-Some of the blogs I used to read and enjoy are quickly becoming affiliate links directories today.
+Some of the blogs I used to read and enjoy quickly become affiliate links directories today.

 Affiliate links controversy

 And it is not hurting readers in most cases.
 As long as they do not use the money management services of Personal Capital, it is free.
 However, I do not believe this service will change your life.
-Managing your assets can be done with a single spreadsheet and you will still be fine.
-The reasons it is recommended everywhere is mostly because their affiliate program is great!
+Managing your assets can be done with a single spreadsheet, and you will still be fine.
+The reason it is recommended everywhere is mostly that their affiliate program is great!

 But Bluehost is one of the worst hosting companies out there.
-Their services are really bad, their servers are slow and their support is terrible.
+Their services are horrible, their servers are slow, and their support is terrible.
 I should know, I started hosting my blog with them.
 Since everybody was advising it, I trusted them.
 I soon realized that Bluehost offers a terrible quality of service.
 Bloggers just want the higher affiliate income that this company is proposing.
 So I had to migrate to another hosting company.

 Bloggers do not use the 4% rule

 Readers need to remember that successful bloggers are setting a different example of retirement.
 They are examples of retirement with some income.
-This is much easier to achieve.
+It is much easier to achieve.
 A person that wants to retire without an income is unlikely to invest more money into the market in retirement!

 Some bloggers retired before getting income

-Are they really retired?
+Are they retired?

 Joe Udo is still spending between 20 and 30 hours a week on his blog these days.
-And he said that at the beginning he was spending even more time on it.
+And he said that at the beginning, he was spending even more time on it.
 It may well be a hobby.
 But for me, it still feels like work.
 From what I could gather, Michelle Schroeder-Gardner is working about 10 hours per week.
 But she has a virtual assistant helping her.

 Non-bloggers early retirees